Best Practices for Protecting Against Cloud Ransomware

 The attack left hundreds of Danish companies unable to access everything they stored in their cloud servers—websites, email inboxes, customer systems, customer data, and more.

 As heartbreaking as it is, this is a cautionary tale for every modern business.
-Highly scalable, cost-efficient, and convenient,
+Highly scalable, cost-efficient, and convenient, modern cloud hosting services have become a popular option for companies—and, unfortunately, a more enticing target for ransomware attacks.

 Leading firewall provider SonicWall defines cloud ransomware attacks as events where cyber criminals access your accounts and network, install ransomware applications that encrypt cloud data, and demand a ransom to release the encryption.
 They also threaten to expose your data if you refuse to pay up.